Shailly0502/Tech-Diwane/README.md

    * Extracted __Payee Name__ is verified by matching payee name present in the database of the extacted account number and extracted payee name.
    * __Amount Verification__ is done to check if account contains sufficient amount such that transaction of mentioned amount could take place in future after successful verification of cheque details because _If sufficient amount is present in account then only transaction will take place._

-_This whole process is known as verification process and is the most crucial part of the whole process.
-Only after the successful verification, any processes or transactions(as instructed on cheque like transferring of money to the intended user bank account) takes place._
+ _Only after the successful verification, any processes or transactions(as instructed on cheque like transferring of money to the intended user bank account) takes place._

 * __After successful cheque processing, the details of the sender gets further updated in the database as per the transaction took place successfully.__